alephium/www/src/content/news/ama-session-writen-format-c0bb9009dc01/index.md

 A: Great question.
 It’s quite a UX issue on EVM that users have to add tokens manually, but it’s not a problem on Alephium.

 With the UTXO model, the token becomes the first class citizen on Alephium, making it possible to retrieve a user’s all tokens and display them in the wallet.
-We also have a <a href="https://github.com/alephium/token-list" data-href="https://github.com/alephium/token-list">repo called token-list</a> to store more metadata for tokens, such as logos, making the display more user-friendly.
+We also have a <a href="https://github.com/alephium/token-list" >repo called token-list</a> to store more metadata for tokens, such as logos, making the display more user-friendly.
 Currently, our extension wallet works nicely in this way.

 We are also working on introducing a standard identifier to the contract system, which can fetch token information based on the token type.
 This feature will be introduced to the extension wallet soon.